 Middle School Engineering Curriculum Developed Using “Dark Tide”

-My book, “Dark Tide: The Great Boston Molasses Flood of 1919” is “18 years old” in September 2021 (hard to believe!), and those of you who are kind enough to follow me here and elsewhere know that I really enjoy when my books are used by students and school systems.
+My book, “Dark Tide: The Great Boston Molasses Flood of 1919” is “20 years old” (hard to believe!), and those of you who are kind enough to follow me here and elsewhere know that I really enjoy when my books are used by students and school systems.
 I’m really proud to announce that TEEMS (Transforming Engineering Education for Middle Schoolers), a non-profit National Science Foundation-funded collaboration between Smith College and Springfield Tech Community College, has developed a curriculum on the molasses flood, and used Dark Tide as one of its key sources.
 TEEMS is an engineering curriculum for 6th-grade science classrooms that uses the power of story to engage students.
 This link will take you to a blog summary of the unit, and from there you can explore the entire curriculum with ease.
 My thanks to Isabel Huff, Curriculum Designer & Training Specialist, and to the entire team at TEEMS!

 Book Clubs